Skip to main content

 (B) Job assignment grade level and pay schedule: Each inmate assigned to OPI will be assigned to an inmate pay grade based upon the nature of the work performed, the experience and skill level of the inmate, and any other appropriate factor.
 These pay grades, qualifications for each grade, and the base hourly compensation rate, which will be the same for all institutions and security levels, are to be set by the chief of industries with the approval of the director of the department of rehabilitation and correction.

 (C) System of compensation and benefits: Inmates participating in OPI programs will be compensated only for scheduled hours actually worked unless leave time is available and approved pursuant to this rule to make up for scheduled hours missed.
-Inmates participating in OPI programs shall receive the following benefits: personal leave, holiday leave, sick leave, overtime, special pay and longevity supplement.
+Inmates participating in OPI programs are to receive the following benefits: personal leave, holiday leave, sick leave, overtime, special pay and longevity supplement.

 (D) Personal leave: Inmates participating in OPI programs earn personal leave credit that can be used to permit a paid absence from work for such voluntary purposes as visits, religious services, commissary, participation in varsity level sports, funerals, and passes for contacts with institution staff.
 Personal leave may also be used to make up for absences required due to attendance at pre-release training and official hearings such as those conducted by the parole board, review and furlough committees, classification committee, and rules infraction board.
 Additionally, personal leave may be used to make up for scheduled work hours missed due to a shop being closed for security events (e.g., staff shortage, fog and institutional lockdown).
 If an inmate does not have personal leave, the inmate will not be compensated for such hours missed.